Augustseverinandersen/Assignment3-rnns-for-text-generation/README.md

 To run this code follow these steps:
 1. Clone the repository
 2. Get the zip file for the *New York Times Comments* from [here](https://www.kaggle.com/datasets/aashita/nyt-comments) and place it in the data folder
-3. Run '''bash setup.sh''' in the command-line.
+3. Run ```bash setup.sh``` in the command-line.
 This will install the requirements, and create a virtual environment.
-4. Run '''source ./assignment_3/bin/activate ''' in the command-line.
+4. Run ```source ./assignment_3/bin/activate``` in the command-line.
 This will activate the virtual environment.
-5. Run '''python3 src/train.py --zip_path data/archive.zip --sample_size 1000 --epochs 10''' in the command-line.
+5. Run ```python3 src/train.py --zip_path data/archive.zip --sample_size 1000 --epochs 10``` in the command-line.
 This will run the code
   - __OBS!__ *--zip_path* is your path to the zip file. *--sample_size* is how many comments you want.
 The default is all comments. *--epochs* is the amount of epochs the model should be trained on.
 Default is 10
   - Your model and tokenizer will be stored in the folder *out*
-6. Run '''python3 src/prompt.py --filename out/rnn-model-seq_274.keras  --prompt Hello''' in the command-line.
+6. Run ```python3 src/prompt.py --filename out/rnn-model-seq_274.keras  --prompt Hello``` in the command-line.
 This will run the script that generates text.
   - __OBS!__ *--filename* is the path to the model you have created. *--prompt* is the prompt you want to generate text based of.
 The prompt should be one word
   - The existing model *rnn-model-seq_274.keras* is based on 1000 comments with 20 epochs and a final loss of 5.0161.
   - The text generation will appear in the command-line